Rufaid786/Employee-travel-details-backend_pythonAWSLambdacode/README.md

+<h2>Employee Travel Details</h2>
-This is the backend code for employee travel details
+This is the backend AWS lambda code for employee travel details website.